umairhussaincmm/umairhussaincmm.github.io/index.markdown

 **FEM Implementation of Phase-field Models**

+The Phase-field modelling has been using different numerical methods like, Finite Differences (FE), Finite Volume (FV) or Fourier spectral methods.
+But with the role of stresses and deformations in the microstructure evolution now being highlighted more, FEM seems to be a better choice for solving the PF equations
-The Finite Element Method has been popular in deeling with mechanics related problems more accurately than other numerical methods.
+The Finite Element Method has been popular in deeling with mechanics related problems more conveniently than other numerical methods.

 **Applications for the Framework**